Statler: State-Maintaining Language Models for Embodied Reasoning: Related Work

-\textbf{State Representation in Reasoning } State representation is a common formulation in robotics to summarize and provide necessary information for the agents to perform actions~\cite{sutton98, Abel2018StateAF}.
-For example, in a Markov chain, the state is constructed so that future predictions are independent of the past given the current state.
-This saves the agent from remembering all details of the history \cite{Gagniuc2017MarkovCF}.
-State representation has also been helpful in algorithmic reasoning tasks \citep{Nye2021ShowYW, Nam2022LearningTR}.
-Instead of using one forward pass to predict the execution result for the whole code snippet, \citet{Nye2021ShowYW} \citep{Nye2021ShowYW} propose to spell out step-by-step intermediate outputs to help infer the final execution results.
-Also relevant are research efforts that aim to enhance language modeling by rolling out possible future tokens~\citep{du2023autoregressive}.
+\textbf{State Representation in Reasoning } The use of state representations have been shown to help in algorithmic reasoning tasks \cite{Nye2021ShowYW, Nam2022LearningTR}.
+Instead of using one forward pass to predict the execution result for the entire code snippet, \citet{Nye2021ShowYW} proposes to spell out step-by-step intermediate outputs to help infer the final execution results.
+Also relevant are research efforts that aim to enhance language modeling by rolling out possible future tokens~\cite{du2023autoregressive}.

+\textbf{Language Models and Planning } Recent work shows that vanilla and instruction-tuned LLMs plan poorly \cite{valmeekam2023planning, silver2023generalized, liu2023llm+}.
+Some works propose using the LLM as an intermediary between natural language and a domain-specific programming language, and then uses a traditional planner~\cite{guan2023leveraging, liu2023llm+, wong2023word}. \citet{silver2023generalized} employ Chain-of-Thought and iterative reprompting with feedback on generated plans, but require GPT-4 for good performance. \citet{xiang2023language} use parameter-efficient finetuning of LLMs on top of traces from a world-model and show improved performance on related tasks.